High-Rise Syndrome: Curious Cats and Mezitli's Skyscrapers

 03Transforming Your Balcony into a 'Paw Fortress'

-- Cat Netting Saves Lives: You must install tear-resistant, steel-wired cat safety nets for your balconies and windows.
+Cat balcony safety net is the most critical measure: You must install tear-resistant, steel-wired cat safety nets for your balconies and windows.

 Rule #1: Don't panic.

-- Don't Waste Time: Don't wait thinking "they look fine."
+Don't Waste Time: Don't wait thinking "they look fine."
 Internal bleeding can show symptoms hours later.
-Head to your emergency veterinarian immediately.
+Reach out for professional emergency and intensive care support immediately.

 My cat fell from the 2nd floor but looks fine.
 Should I still bring them in?